newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 ## What is a ServiceMonitor

-A ServiceMonitor is a custom resource that participate to the configuration of Prometheus.
+A ServiceMonitor is a custom resource that composes part of a Prometheus configuration.
 It is used to define an application you wish to scrape metrics from within Kubernetes.
 The controller will use the information in the ServiceMonitor object to automatically build the required Prometheus configuration.

 ## The authorization to create a ServiceMonitor